Private From Whom? Minimal Information Leakage in Auctions: Model

-Bidder privacy for each $i$ and auctioneer privacy form their own partial orders on the space of all protocols in a given environment (identified with the usual ordering over partitions, restricted to the set of partitions induced by feasible protocols).
-With the competing objectives of bidder and auctioneer privacy, we can define notions of when a protocol is ``better'' than another and ``best'' from a pure privacy perspective.
+One protocol privacy dominates another if it reveals less information to the auctioneer and to bidders.
+If a protocol is not dominated by any other protocol that implements the same choice rule, it lies on the Privacy Frontier.

-\begin{definition}[Privacy Domination] A protocol $P$ is \emph{(strictly) privacy dominated} by protocol $P'$ if $P$ reveals more information to each bidder than $P'$ and $P$ reveals more to the auctioneer than $P'$ (with at least one strict). \end{definition}
+\begin{definition} Protocol $P'$ \emph{privacy dominates} protocol $P$ if $P$ reveals more to bidder $i$ than $P'$ for all $i\in N$, and $P$ reveals more to the auctioneer than $P'$. $P'$ \emph{strictly privacy dominates} $P$ if $P'$ privacy dominates $P$ and reveals strictly less information than $P$ to the auctioneer or to some bidder $i \in N$. \end{definition}

-\begin{definition}[Privacy Pareto Frontier] A protocol $P$ which implements $\phi$ lies on the \emph{privacy Pareto frontier} for $\phi$ if there does not exist a protocol that implements $\phi$ which strictly privacy dominates $P$. \end{definition}
+\begin{definition} A protocol $P$ implementing $\phi$ lies on the \emph{Privacy Frontier} if there does not exist a protocol implementing $\phi$ which strictly privacy dominates $P$. \end{definition}

-At the endpoints of this frontier are maximally auctioneer private and maximally bidder private protocols.
-Since partitions are only partially ordered by fineness, ordering protocols by bidder or auctioneer privacy is also a partial ordering.
-As such, the privacy Pareto frontier will generally have many protocols on the frontier being incomparable to one another.
+Since partitions are only partially ordered, ordering protocols by bidder or auctioneer privacy is also a partial ordering.
+As such, the Privacy Frontier will generally have many incomparable protocols on the frontier.
+For example, consider the first-price auction $\phi^F$ and the two implementations, $P^{\text{D}}$ and $P^{\text{SB}}$, described in \cref{fig:fpa-2v2} through \cref{fig:information-revealed-sealed-bid-fpa}.
+Neither $P^{\text{D}}$ nor $P^{\text{SB}}$ privacy dominate the other protocol.
+This is because $P^{\text{D}}$ reveals strictly less to the auctioneer but $P^{\text{SB}}$ reveals strictly less to agent $2$.
+We now show this privacy tradeoff is more general than in these two protocols, and provide a systematic analysis of the privacy frontier.

-We adopt the language of \cite{haupt2025contextually} to further refine auctioneer privacy.
-Some privacy violations may be necessary to implement a given $\phi$, captured in the following: